OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/cps.md

 ---
 title: cps
-description: A comprehensive guide on how to use the CPS tool for displaying Companies per Sectors based on Country and Market Cap.
+description: "A comprehensive guide on how to use the CPS tool for displaying Companies" per Sectors based on Country and Market Cap.
 It provides detailed explanation about the command-line parameters, their options and usage.
 keywords: